2sic/2sxc-docs/2sxc Docs Generator/net-code/data-sources/custom/configuration-data.md

 For more advanced redistribution, you'll want to include the JSON file in your Dnn Installation package.
 But in that case it's not in `.data-custom` so 2sxc/EAV can't pick it up.

-To make sure that it's still available to all Apps on a server, you'll need to create a special class to register it on Start of DNN.
+To make sure that it's still available to all Apps on a server, you'll need to create a special class to register it on Start of Dnn.
 All you have to do is create a `public` class which inherits `ToSic.Eav.Repositories.FolderBasedRepository`.
 On boot all these classes will be found and asked for other folders which have such data.
 Here's an example:

 ```c#
 using System.Collections.Generic;